fine art cat pet portraits by commission

-Welcome to our Cat Portraits Studio!
-As you may know from viewing our website, my name is Melanie and along with my husband Nicholas Beall painting portraits of cats in pencil and oil.
-We work in our purpose built studio in our woodland garden, which you can see in the photo below.
+Welcome to our Cat Portraits Studio and Materials page!
+As you may know from viewing our website, my name is Melanie and along with my husband Nicholas Beall we paint portraits of cats in pencil and oil.
+We work in our custom built studio in our woodland garden, which you can see in the photo below.
 We both work here every day and we make our morning commute to work down through our garden.
 We had our studio installed in 2014 and designed it around our needs as artists.
-It is fully insulated with double glazed doors and windows heated with an air source heat pump 24 / 7.
-It is clad inside with tongue and groove which we painted using Farrow and Ball colours.
+It is fully insulated with double glazed doors and windows heated with an air source heat pump all year round.
 Its a very relaxing working environment.

-We Nicholas prefers to work standing at his easel to create his cat portraits.
-Painting in oils is very differnt to pencil and you need to be able to stand bac and move around quite a bit so this standing easel works really well for him.
-It's very sturdy and so Nichilas can paint all sizes of portraits on it.
-The frame around the painting which you can see below is a basic frame with holes drilled so he can use a stick in differnt places around the frame and lean on it with his arm while painting.
-This way he doesnt have to place his hand on the canvas itself.
+Nicholas prefers to work standing at his easel to create his cat portraits.
+Painting in oils is very different to pencil and you need to be able to stand back and move around quite a bit so this standing easel works really well for him.
+He has a movable kitchen trolley to keep all of his art materials in which is handy.

 We are always busy in the studio and work to long waiting lists and so often have deliveries of canvases.
 We exclusively use Harris Moore Canvases for our cat portraits.
 We wouldn’t use any other canvas maker as they are truly the best in the UK.
 They make their canvases from Italian Linen and stretch them on Hardwood, tulip wood stretcher bars and so the canvases will last a lifetime and more.
 We order our canvases from them bespoke for each cat portrait we create.
 This means our clients can have any size and shape required.
 The photo below shows a collection of canvases which has just arrived ready for the next set of oil portrait commissions!